conclusiveeng/homebrew-formulas/README.md

 # homebrew-formulas

 Repository containing `Homebrew` formulas for our software.

-To use this as a Homebrew tap: `brew tap conclusiveeng/formulas`.
+To be able to use our formulas do: `brew tap conclusiveeng/formulas`.

+## Formulas

+`devclient` - `brew install --HEAD devclient`